syncfusion-content/maui-docs/MAUI/PDF-Viewer/Add-Remove-Modify-Annotations.md

 ### Remove a specific annotation

-You can remove an annotation from the document programmatically by providing the specific annotation instance as the parameter to `RemoveAnnotation` method of `SfPdfViewer`.
+You can remove an annotation from the document programmatically by providing the specific annotation instance as the parameter to [RemoveAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_RemoveAnnotation_Syncfusion_Maui_PdfViewer_Annotation_) method of [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html).
 The following example shows how to remove the first annotation in the annotation collection from a PDF document.

 {% tabs %}
 {% highlight c# %}
 void RemoveFirstAnnotation()
 {
-    //Obtain the annotation collection using `SfPdfViewer` instance.
+    //Obtain the annotation collection using [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) instance.
     ReadOnlyObservableCollection<Annotation> annotations = PdfViewer.Annotations;

     //Obtain the first annotation in the annotation collection.